Nickeron/Visited-Places/README.md

 The props that the spawners request, are handled by Unity's ObjectPool system, so that they are recycled too.

 ![screenshot of the app](https://github.com/Nickeron/Visited-Places/blob/main/Release/Spawner%20System.gif?raw=true)

+There are 18 different decoration groups, consisting of a type of props.
+There are 7 different decoration sets, consisting of a gradient (for coloring the terrain) and as many differerent decoration groups as the developer wants.
+There are 3 types of bumpiness for the terrain, 7 different skybox materials, and 2520 different names for the randomly generated places.

+The random generation of a place depends on the y coordinate of the list-element it's coupled with.